 To avoid your search for a reliable remote executive assistant becoming a bigger headache than it’s worth, you need to calculate the value of that remote executive assistant to you and pay accordingly.
-(Note that you’ll already be saving quite a bit in hiring a remote executive assistant, as hiring someone in-house on average costs $4k and takes around 52 days!)
+(Note that you’ll already be saving quite a bit in hiring a remote assistant or fractional executive assistant, as hiring someone in-house on average costs $4k and takes around 52 days!)

 Perhaps the biggest factor in determining if you will have a reliable remote executive assistant is to think about retention and how it fits into your ROI.
 Put quite simply, investing in someone who is going to stick around for the long-term will give you a better ROI in the end, as this person will learn your business, learn your needs, and begin to anticipate what you need before you even have to ask.

 If that is the type of person you are looking for, you may want to consider using a subscription staffing solution.

 Finding A Reliable Remote Executive Assistant Through Subscription Staffing

 If you’ve decided that you do want a true partner and a trusted and reliable remote executive assistant, using a subscription staffing solution might be right for you.
 Subscription staffing through Boldly ensures that our remote executive assistants will be reliable teammates for our clients by doing the following: